umwics/deploy/README.md

   Set the payload URL to the URL you saw in the last step.
   Set the secret to your `WEBHOOK_SECRET`.
   Press "Add webhook", and you're done!

+You can test the synchronization step by running `serverless invoke --function deploy --log`.
+If everything is set up properly, you should see the message "Successfully synchronized site".